Baltusrol Golf Club (Upper) - Golf Digest

 A.W.
 Tillinghast (1922)/Robert Trent Jones (R. 1984)/Rees Jones (R. 1996, 2009, 2014)

-It's believed that when A.W.
-Tillinghast began constructing the Upper and Lower Courses at Baltusrol in 1919 (replacing Baltusrol's existing 18 holes), it was the first contiguous 36 holes built at the same time in America.
-Because of the Lower's tremendous major championship record, most consider the slightly shorter Upper to be a secondary course at the club.
-But between the two, it was the Upper, not the Lower, that hosted the first U.S. Open (and third in the club's history) in 1936, won by Tony Manero.
-The Lower didn't get its first Open until 1954, won by Ed Furgol.
-Rees Jones, who also reworked The Lower, re-established Tillinghast features and bunkers on the Upper over a number of years, including a Tillinghast version of a par-3 Redan green.
+It’s believed that when A.W.
+Tillinghast began constructing the Upper and Lower Courses at Baltusrol in 1919 (replacing Baltusrol’s existing 18 holes), it was the first contiguous 36 holes built at the same time in America.
+Because of the Lower’s tremendous major championship record, most consider the slightly shorter Upper to be a secondary course at the club.
+But between the two, it was the Upper, not the Lower, that hosted the first U.S. Open (and third in the club’s history) in 1936, won by Tony Manero.
+The Lower didn’t get its first Open until 1954, won by Ed Furgol.
+Baltusrol Mountain, just 200 feet high, looms above the right flank of the Upper, complicating drives and putts with a landscape that tilts more than appears to the eye.

 100 Greatest History: Ranked since 2013.
 Highest ranking: No. 58, 2015-2016.
 Previous ranking: No. 58